authlete/authlete-java-common/README.md

 As a matter of fact, authlete-java-common library does NOT include any implementation of `AuthleteApi` interface.
-Therefore, you need another library that includes an implementation of `AuthleteApi` interface.
+Therefore, you need another library that contains an implementation of `AuthleteApi` interface.
 At the time of this writing, [authlete-java-jaxrs][7] is the only such library.

-`AuthleteApiFactory.getInstance()` method searches known locations for an `AuthleteApi` implementation using reflection to avoid depending on specific implementations (e.g. JAX-RS based implementation in authlete-java-jaxrs).
+`AuthleteApiFactory.getInstance()` method searches known locations for an `AuthleteApi` implementation using reflection.
+The reason reflection is used is to avoid depending on specific implementations (e.g. JAX-RS based implementation in authlete-java-jaxrs).
 And, at the time of this writing, `com.authlete.jaxrs.api.AuthleteApiImpl` is the only entry in the internal list of known locations of implementation classes.

 #### AuthleteApi Method Categories